tahayigitmelek/tahayigitmelek/README.md

 <br>

-🌱 Hello, I am Taha Yiğit.
-I am actively a student of Eskişehir Osmangazi University, Department of Mathematics and Computer Science.
-Other than that, I have been interested in software for a long time.
-I publish various articles about software on my blog site and I also do article translations.
+🌱 Hello, I'm Taha Yigit.
+I graduated from Eskişehir Osmangazi University, Department of Mathematics and Computer Science.
+I've been interested in software for a long time

-⚡ I'm currently looking to contribute my skills to a team where I can prove my skills while growing in my capabilities.
-If you're looking for a competent, motivated developer, you are on the right profile.
-You can reach me at yigittahamelek@gmail.com.

 ---